History of medieval Arabic and Western European domes: Umayyad Caliphate

+Early versions of bulbous domes can be seen in mosaic illustrations in Syria dating to the Umayyad period.
+They were used to cover large buildings in Syria after the eleventh century.

 The Dome of the Rock in Jerusalem, the earliest surviving Islamic building, was completed in 691 by Umayyad caliph Abd Al-Malik.
 Its design was that of a ciborium, or reliquary, such as those common to Byzantine martyria and the major Christian churches of the city.
 The rotunda of the nearby Church of the Holy Sepulchre, in particular, has a similar design and almost the same dimensions.
 The building was reportedly burned in the eleventh century and then rebuilt, which would still make it one of the oldest timber buildings in the world.
 The dome, a double shell design made of wood, is 20.44 meters in diameter.
 The dome's bulbous shape "probably dates from the eleventh century."
 Several restorations since 1958 to address structural damage have resulted in the extensive replacement of tiles, mosaics, ceilings, and walls such that "nearly everything that one sees in this marvelous building was put there in the second half of the twentieth century", but without significant change to its original form and structure.
 It is currently covered in gilded aluminum.
+On the same terrace are the Dome of the Chain (also from the reign of Abd Al-Malik), the Dome of the Ascension (built by 985 AD), and the Dome of the Spirits (possibly the 16th century AD).

+Byzantine workmen built the Umayyad Mosque of Damascus and its hemispherical dome for al Walid in 705.
+The dome rests upon an octagonal base formed by squinches.
+The dome, called the "Dome of the Eagle" or "Dome of the Gable", was originally made of wood but nothing remains of it.
+It is supposed to have rested upon large cross beams.

+The placement of a dome in front of the mihrab of a mosque probably began with the rebuilding of the Prophet's Mosque in Medina by Umayyad Caliph Al-Walid.
+This was likely to emphasize the place of the ruler, although domes would eventually become focal points of decoration and architectural composition or indicate the direction of prayer.
+Later developments of this feature would include additional domes oriented axially to the mihrab dome.